fkarg/fkarg.github.io/staged/idea-makers.md

 - Solomon Golomb

 # Review
-While I've heard all the names before, I knew some better than others.
+While I have heard most names before, I knew a few better than others.
-Noticeably, I learned more about the people I knew better before reading the book, than those whose name was all I knew.
-I learned something and it was fascinating.
+I was more delighted to read about those I knew already, but I wonder why I had not heard as much about the others yet.
+I learned a lot, reading it was fascinating.

+My recommendation would be for everyone interested in STEM or modern history.

 ## Main Takeaways
 Reading about all of these people, or the impressions and research Stephen